smallrye/smallrye-llm/CONTRIBUTING.md

-Contributing to langchain4j-microprofile-jakarta
+Contributing to langchain4j-microprofile
 ===================================================

-Welcome to the smallrye-llm project!
+Welcome to the langchain4j-microprofile project!
 We welcome contributions from the community.
 This guide will walk you through the steps for getting started on our project.

 - [Contributing Guidelines](#contributing-guidelines)
 - [Issues](#issues)